Multi-Graph Transformer for Free-Hand Sketch Recognition: Introduction

 Another advantage of using domain-specific graphs is to leverage the sparsity property of discretized sketches.
 Observe that intra-stroke and extra-stroke graphs are {\it highly sparse} adjacency matrices.
 In practical sketch-based human-computer interaction scenarios, it is time-consuming to directly transfer the original sketch picture from user touch-screen devices to the back-end servers.
 To ensure real-time applications, transferring the stroke coordinates as a character string would be more beneficial, see Figure~\ref{fig:motivation_2}.

-Our main contributions can be summarised as follows: \\ (i) We propose to model sketches as sparsely connected graphs, which are flexible to encode local and global geometric sketch structures.
-To the best of our knowledge, it is the first time that graphs are proposed for representing sketches.\\ (ii) We introduce a novel Transformer architecture that can handle multiple arbitrary graphs.
-Using intra-stroke and extra-stroke graphs, the proposed {\it Multi-Graph Transformer} (MGT) learns both local and global patterns along sub-components of sketches. \\ (iii) Numerical experiments demonstrate the performances of our model.
+Our {\textbf{main contributions}} can be summarised as follows: { \begin{enumerate} \item We propose to model sketches as sparsely connected graphs, which are flexible to encode local and global geometric sketch structures.
+To the best of our knowledge, it is the first time that graphs are proposed for representing sketches. \item We introduce a novel Transformer architecture that can handle multiple arbitrary graphs.
+Using intra-stroke and extra-stroke graphs, the proposed {\it Multi-Graph Transformer} (MGT) learns both local and global patterns along sub-components of sketches. \item Numerical experiments demonstrate the performances of our model.
 MGT significantly outperforms RNN-based models, and achieves small recognition gap to CNN-based architectures.
+Moreover, our MGT infers faster than the strongest CNN baseline (see details in Section~\ref{sec:timecost}).
 This is promising for real-time sketch-based human-computer interaction systems.
-Note that CNNs are our performance upper bound for coordinate-based models that involve truncating coordinate sequences, \eg, RNN or Transformer based architectures.
+Note that for sketch recognition, CNNs are the performance upper bound of coordinate-based models that involve truncating coordinate sequences, \eg, RNN or Transformer based architectures. \item This Multi-Graph Transformer model is agnostic to graph domains, and can be used beyond sketch applications.
+We transfer our multi-graph transformer idea to conduct Relation Extraction on a NLP benchmark, \ie, SemEval-2010 task 8, outperforming the state-of-the-art CNNs by a clear margin (prediction acc.: ours ($89.45\%$) vs. CNN ($86.60\%$)). \end{enumerate} }